Hedge fund calls for Chesapeake Energy CEO exit

-NEW YORK/LONDON Pressure on Chesapeake Energy Inc's embattled chief executive increased on Monday as a small London hedge fund urged the company's board to terminate Aubrey McClendon, while a well-known activist investor was reported to be building a position in the company.
+NEW YORK/LONDON Pressure on Chesapeake Energy's embattled chief executive increased on Monday as a small London hedge fund urged the company's board to terminate Aubrey McClendon, while a well-known activist investor was reported to be building a position in the company.

 London-based Noster Capital sent an open letter to Chesapeake's board on Monday asking the No. 2 U.S. natural gas producer to remove McClendon as details of his financial dealings emerge.